Skip to main content

 Before you take this step, evaluate who in your company needs to view and author content, and where that content needs to be exposed.
 A knowledge base with the ability to edit documents could be a useful method as opposed to a wiki that may be hard to migrate later.

-In summary: When to use a knowledge base
+In summary: when to use a knowledge base

 We suggest employing a knowledge base for sharing authoritative information, such as product documentation, technical information, and sales-focused content, where accuracy and reliability are paramount.
 You will need a dedicated team or individual to manage the content and will be confident that the loss of speed compared to a wiki is worth it for the richer experience available with a knowledge base.